 3.1 Technology stack

 ClosetStylist is an Android app and hence Java is used as the main programming language.
+As stated in [LAAD], Android runs on top of Linux kernel.
+It is a software stack for mobile devices and it includes system libraries, application frameworks, and key apps.
+In Android, there are four main application components, each with its corresponding functionality is listed below:

+Activity – the presentation layer.

+Service – the processing layer

+Broadcast Receivers – the communication layer

+Content Providers – the data storage layer

 Table 3.1 below shows a summary of my development environment.